onesky/api-documentation-plugin/endpoints/order/GET_orders.md

 # Item Resources

-    POST quotations
+    GET orders

 ## Description
-Returns a list of quotations.
+Returns a listing of orders in the platform.

 ***